Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

   - <u>Latest</u>: The results of the reading you just completed or your last reading.

   - <u>Previous</u>: This result is your HRV score from the second most recent training.
-Previous readings allow you to pre and post-text how certain activities (i.e., workouts, sleep, work, therapy, mindfulness) impact your HRV by comparing your Latest Reading (post-test) to your Previous (pre-test).
+Previous readings allow you to pre and post-test how certain activities (i.e., workouts, sleep, work, therapy, mindfulness) impact your HRV by comparing your Latest Reading (post-test) to your Previous (pre-test).

   - <u>Last Week</u>: This result is an average of your HRV scores over the last seven days.
 Simply put, this result provides insight into how you are doing this week.